 continue along the curving cycle path, between 1960’s housing.
 The original street layout was removed: the cycle path and the small park are new.

 pass the rear entrance of the local shopping centre, Diemerplein.
-At the end of the new cycle path, turn right, past the front of the shops.
+At the end of the curving cycle path, turn right, past the front of the shops.
 (This street is the Ouddiemer laan, no sign here).

 pass left the local cultural centre, and the town hall: this is the centre of Diemen.

 The first village was originally located at the mouth of the river Diem, further north.
 It was largely destroyed by flood in 1422, and the village shifted south.
 In the 18th century, its population shifted again, to an advantageous location beside the trekvaart (towpath canal) to Weesp.
 The canal opened in 1638, and until 1893, it was the main shipping route from Amsterdam to the Rhine, via the river Vecht and Utrecht.
 The trekvaart system was the best transport infrastructure in pre-railway Europe.
 The path beside the trekvaart became the main road out of Amsterdam to the east, the 1874 rail line ran roughly parallel to it, and later the motorway as well.
 Diemen now has an excess of transport infrastructure, and its population increased tenfold between 1910 and 1990.

 after the shops, turn left onto the Prinses Beatrix laan.
-After another 300 m, at the school, go right along the Prins Bernhard laan.
+After another 300 m, at the school / day care, go right along the Prins Bernhard laan.

 at the end, you are back at the main road, the route of tram 9.
 Turn left along the cycle path.
 Pass the terminal loop of the tram line, go straight on.

 pass new housing: the area is being redeveloped.
 Before the motorway was built, this was the main road out of Amsterdam.

 carefully cross the access road for the A1 motorway: go straight on.